 How are dentures made?

-A well-designed denture that will function and serve the patient takes time.
+A well-designed denture that will function and serve a patient takes time.
 It can take at least five appointments in our office for a proper design and fit.
-If there is a way to shortcut this process and still get a good denture, we have not found it.
+If there is a way to shortcut this process and still get a suitable denture, we have not found it.